 Rwanda has made remarkable progress since the tragedy of the 1994 genocide, enjoying strong economic growth rates, creating new business opportunities, and lifting people out of poverty.
-The country has seen average annual growth in incomes of nearly six percent over the past five years.
+The country has seen average annual growth in incomes of nearly 6 percent since 2007.

 Yet Rwanda—a small, landlocked country with the highest population density in Sub-Saharan Africa—remains one of the world’s poorest countries.
-Nearly 60 percent of the population lives below the poverty line, with almost 40 percent living in extreme poverty on less than $0.90 per day.
+About 63 percent of the population lives on less than $1.25 per day, with almost 40 percent living in extreme poverty on less than 90 cents per day.

 Agriculture is the foundation of the Rwandan economy and employs 70 percent of the labor force.
 However, agricultural

 Results by the numbers